 While Park City has excellent winter activities like skiing and snowboarding, there is so much Park City offers for the summer months.
 From zip-lining and mountain biking to golfing and shopping, there is something for everyone in Park City.
 Nestled in a valley of the Wasatch Mountains, there are beautiful sights from anywhere.
-The special activities and events start in late June, but many of them start earlier.
+The are some special activities and events which start in late June, but many of them start earlier.
 I underestimated how amazing this little ski town is during the summer.

 Getting to Park City from Salt Lake City Airport

 Park City is located 35-40 minutes from Salt Lake City Airport (SLC).
 Despite an almost 3,000 feet elevation difference, driving to Park City is actually very easy in the summer.
 Just take Interstate 80 East – a multi-lane highway..
 I did the drive at night without any trouble.
 Disclaimer: I did it in June and did not have to deal with any Winter weather conditions.

 Hiking & Mountain Biking

 There are a TON of ski runs in Park City.
 In fact, almost everywhere you look you’re able to see chair lifts going up at every angle.
 During the summer, some of these ski runs are available for mountain biking and hiking.
 There are trails and paths everywhere for all skill levels.
 Be aware of the altitude – Park City’s base is 7000 feet – so don’t try something too strenuous if you’re not accustomed to the altitude.
 There are way too many trails and areas for me to even begin scratching the surface of where the best hikes are.
 Instead, I suggest you search Google for “Park City hiking trails” or “Park City mountain biking”.
 There are many places you can rent bikes from as well, so don’t worry about trying to bring your own.